Ibis (hotel)

 Ibis (stylised as ibis) is a French brand of budget hotels owned by Accor.
 Created in 1974, Ibis became Accor's "economy megabrand" in 2011 with the rebranding of Ibis Styles and Ibis Budget from All Seasons and Etap Hôtel respectively.
-As of December 2019, there were 1,218 hotels under the Ibis brand (excluding Styles and Budget hotels), with 159,180 rooms in total across 70 countries.
+As of 31 December 2025, there were 1,242 hotels under the Ibis brand (excluding Styles and Budget hotels), with 154,177 rooms worldwide.

 History

 Foundation and early years

 The first Ibis hotel opened in Bordeaux in 1974.
 It was created by the Accor group (then Novotel-SIEH) to engineer more affordable Novotels.
 By 1988, Ibis operated 182 hotels in France.
 In the USA, the first Ibis hotel opened in 1983.
 The chain spread through the states of Texas, Florida and Georgia.
 However, by the end of the 1980s, Ibis exited the US market.
 In the UK, by 1995, Ibis operated 8 hotels.

 In 1997, Ibis launched its 15-minute guarantee program which consisted in offering the stay if an Ibis hotelier could not fix a customer's issue with a room within 15 minutes.